xypine/nlcep/README.md

 # NLCEP

 ## Natural Language Calendar Event Parser
+### About
-Library for parsing strings such as "John's birthday 18.11." or "Meeting about new duck quotas tomorrow 11:00 @ A769" into a machine readable format.
+A library for parsing strings such as "John's birthday 18.11." or "Meeting about new duck quotas tomorrow 11:00 @ A769" into a machine readable format.

 Copyright (C) 2024 Elias Eskelinen <elias.eskelinen@pm.me>